 User tip: Hint black powder to blow up walls but be persistent with it (‘spoiler alert’ – look near old pirate remains).
 You should better move around slow not to miss clues and to discover every inch, it’s worth the effort.

 Recommended for: Are you into adventure and exploration?
 Fan of solving puzzles and unearthing the ancient mysteries?
-This is for you exactly plus you can combine it with new VR sensation.
+This is for you exactly plus you can experience it in form of virtual reality game.

 4. I See Ooo VR

 Adventure time!
+Time for some VR apps for kids!
 “Play as Finn to take on righteous challenges and help discover why the Ice King is such a party pooper” – states famous Cartoon Network, the creator.

 How it works: Exclusive to Android phones, you need to enter a unique code to unlock the game.
 A special VR viewer is included in the game package, though Google Cardboard will do the trick too.
 It is basically a set of mini games and puzzles to play in VR.
 Cartoon Network delivers the quality content as usual.